Pluralism

 Pluralistic Societies: Epistemic Pluralism and Ecologies of Knowledges

 The knowledge domain has become a site of struggle and increasing demands for epistemic pluralism.
 At the centre of the struggles are calls for institutional transformation, recognition of diverse ways of knowing and redefinition of social relations.
-There is a resurgent and insurgent epistemological decolonization targeting intersectional inequalities concerning race, class, gender and other vectors of social exclusion, advocating the reclaiming of worldviews and epistemologies that have been pushed to the margins of modern societies; cultivation of new consciousness predicated on decoloniality and humanity in all of its diversity.
+The new Chair cultivates a new consciousness predicated on humanity in all of its diversity.

 Dr. Pallavi Banerjee, Associate Professor, Faculty of Arts, Department of Sociology, Role: Core Team Member specializing in Sociology of Immigration and Refugee Studies; Transnationalism; Families; Gender; Critical intersectional feminism; Qualitative Methods; and the Global South.